 |A student cannot repeat a prior externship placement for academic credit.|

 There is a 9-credit cap on the number of academic credits* a student may earn through externship placements that may be used to meet his/her graduation requirements in accordance with the UM Law Registrar Office's JD Degree Requirements Self-Audit Form.

 How does a student secure an externship placement?

-A student may apply to a pre-approved externship placement through the Career Development Office ("CDO") or secure his/her own legal internship and request for it to be converted into an externship placement upon the Externship Program Committee's review and approval.
-If a student secures his/her own placement, it is the student's responsibility to discuss the work hour requirements with the employer.
+A student may apply to a pre-approved externship field placement through the Career Development Office ("CDO") or secure his/her own legal internship and request for it to be converted into an externship placement upon the Externship Program Committee's review and approval.
+If a student secures his/her own placement then it is the student's responsibility to discuss the work hour requirement, associated with this program, with the potential externship program employer.
 Please note that there is no guarantee that a student will receive an offer from a pre-vetted externship placement or that a student's self-secured internship will be approved as an externship placement.
 The CDO's goal is to provide students with as many opportunities as possible.